Gastroesophageal Reflux Disease (GERD) FAQs (cont.)

 Surgery is never the first option for treating gastroesophageal reflux disease.
 If prescription drugs are not relieving symptoms, or if you have serious complications, you may need surgery.
 The operation is relatively simple and is called fundoplication.
 Its purpose is to tighten the lower esophageal sphincter muscle.
 The stomach is tied in such a way as to prevent acid from flowing backward into the esophagus.
-This surgery is successful for more than 85% of people.
+This surgery is successful for most of people.

 Kathryn L Hale, MS, PA-C

 Simmy Bank, MD, MB, ChB

 Francisco Talavera, PharmD, PhD

 Must Read Articles Related to Gastroesophageal Reflux Disease (GERD) FAQs